 Content should come from all parts of the business

-- Encourage employees with writing skills to produce interesting material.
+- Encourage employees to produce interesting material.

 Ensure that someone has overall responsibility for your intranet